Appellate Court Hearing Set for Man Convicted of 13-Month-Old Girl's Death

 Dinkins was arrested nearby and had a blood-alcohol content of 0.20 percent -- 2 1/2 times the legal limit -- about an hour after the crash.

 "This ruined my life," the girl's father, Alexi Alvarez, said at Dinkins' March 2011 sentencing hearing.
-He said his
+He said his daughter had "barely started walking."

 "I always say, `Why us?'
 We're not bad people," the father said.